cisco/mindmeld/README.md

 ![MindMeld UI](https://www.mindmeld.com/docs/_images/mindmeld_ui.png)

-You can use our sample web client project to interact with any MindMeld application.
+You can use our sample web-based chat client interface to interact with any MindMeld application.
+This web UI also serves as a debugging tool to step through the various stages of query processing by the MindMeld pipeline.

 ```
 git clone git@github.com:cisco/mindmeld.git